JacobKaiser8/Church-Notes/New Year Goals.md

 ## Lose Weight

 #### Specifics:
-- Lose weight before Japan
+- Lose weight before ~~Japan~~ North Carolina
 	- 20 lb maybe
 - Lose weight before North Carolina
 	- Get to 200 lb
+	- UPDATE 09 JUN 2025: I have been going to the gym for 3 weeks but I haven't been losing as fast due to muscle gain as well.
+I may need to adjust the goal.
-- The goal is that this will allow me to have more energy for the day to do things. especially when the baby comes.
+- The goal is that this will allow me to have more energy for the day to do things, especially when the baby comes.
 #### Plan:
 - Steps
 	- Jump rope in basement